 Q.1: What is the prostate?

 A.1: The prostate is an organ of the male reproductive system.
-It is a spherical gland the size of a walnut.
+It is a spherical gland the size of a walnut, but grows in size as you age.
 It is located beneath the bladder and in front of the rectum.
 This gland surrounds the urethra, which is the tube that carries urine from the bladder to the tip of the penis.

 The main function of the prostate is to produce a whitish fluid called seminal fluid, one of the constituents of sperm.
 Because of its location, any change in the prostate can affect the flow of urine.
 In addition, the prostate produces a protein called prostate specific antigen (PSA).